Creative Technology · AI Music Generation

-Reducing generation time from 90 seconds to 20 seconds transformed user behavior from 'submit and forget' to 'create and iterate'—driving 4.2M daily songs and +34% retention.
+Agix optimized Suno's generation pipeline, cutting track generation from 90 seconds to ~20 seconds and transforming user behavior from "submit and forget" to "create and iterate," driving 4.2M daily songs and +34% retention.

 −78%